the-vtex-files/the-vtex-files.github.io/README.md

 Overall objective of the game is to challenge the ideology of linear progress by artistic intervention.
 Starting point and outcomes of the game are neither predetermined nor important, choose from infinite possibilites to discover new, hitherto unknown paths.
 Exploring own boundaries takes courage and seems already worthwhile but maximum results can be realized collectively.
 Inspired by U/Acc and their work on mythpoiesis, success in the game relies on the collaborative creation of myths, or hyperstitions, and the recognition of their political power as a catalyst for societal mobilization.

 **The VteX Files** is crypto-gaming distributed via git, which allows for a free and decentralized peer-to-peer exchange of ideas.
-The source of the game (master branch) with its entiry history can be downloaded (cloned) on participants local drives and is basically tamper-proof.
+The source of the game (master branch) with its entiry history can be downloaded (cloned) on participants local drives and is basically tamper-proof.<br>
 **Rules** (beta)
 + every commit means almost instant change to the rules of the game, linking its past and present to form chronological chains, that point towards a future push
 + artistic tokens are non-fungible tokens (NFT)